post-self/post-self.ink/content/about/characters.md

 ### Aurel Bălan

 An occasional instance inspired by Debarre's habit of keeping a fork for his relationship with End Waking, which tends to last only a few months at a time before the skunk asks for solitude, Ioan forks Aurel (/'a:u rel/) when <span class="spoiler">Sasha</span><i class="spoiler-warn"></i> is up for a relationship.
-She'll occasionally use the pet names Aurică (/ˈa:u ri ˌka/) when ey's in a more feminine mode and Aurica (/ˈa:u ri ˌkə/) when ey's in a more masculine mode.
+She'll occasionally use the pet names Aurica (/ˈa:u ri ˌka/) when ey's in a more feminine mode and Aurică (/ˈa:u ri ˌkə/) when ey's in a more masculine mode.

+## The Marsh clade

+### Marsh (he/him)

+Having gotten sick of the process of transition and uploading in the early 2220s, Marsh Hanson quickly settled in on the system, forking three times over and largely living vicariously through his forks while he focused primarily on singing and enjoying the laid-back life with his partners.
+In a relationship with Vos and Pierre LaFontaine.

+### Reed (he/him)

+*Coming soon!* In a relationship with Hanne Marie.

+### Lily (she/her)

+*Coming soon!*

+### Cress (they/them)

+*Coming soon!* In a relationship with I Remember The Rattle Of Dry Grass of the Ode clade along with Tule.

+### Rush (ve/ver)

+*Coming soon!*

+### Tule (she/her)

+*Coming soon!* In a relationship with I Remember The Rattle Of Dry Grass of the Ode clade along with Cress.

+### Sedge (he/him)

+*Coming soon!*

+## Relationships

+The relationships between the Ode clade, the Bălan clade, and the Marsh clade are quite complex, so please enjoy this visualization:

+<iframe src="http://polycul.es/embed/6981a56814751e7facd73477dbdaffe0ed69c6fc" width="980" height="520" style="border:0;"></iframe>

+## Additional characters

-## Douglas Hadje (he/him)
+### Douglas Hadje (he/him)

 Douglas Hadje-Simon is Michelle Hadje's ancestor and the phys-side launch coordinator for the launch project.

-## Jonas Anderson (he/him)
+### Jonas Anderson (he/him)

 Jonas Anderson was another member of the Council of Eight and worked to guide the System throughout the years.
 Described as lanky, 'well-preserved forties', tousled blond hair, the consummate politician.